-The orbit is integrated until one of three conditions is met: 1) one mass departs along a hyperbolic path, 2) the system forms a hierarchical triple with outer semimajor axis greater than 2000 AU, an orbit so large that it would likely be perturbed in the high density of a cluster core and not return, or 3) the integration is prohibitively long, in which case the encounter is discarded and restarted with new randomly generated initial conditions.
-Roughly 10-4 of all encounters had to be restarted with most occurring for higher mass ratios where resonant encounters (encounters that have more than one close approach and are not simple fly-bys) are more common.
+The orbit is integrated until one of three conditions is met: (1) one mass is at a distance of least $30a{ib}$ and is departing along a hyperbolic path, (2) the system forms a hierarchical triple with outer semimajor axis greater than 2000 AU, an orbit so large that it would likely be perturbed in the high density of a cluster core and not return, or (3) the integration is prohibitively long, in which case the encounter is discarded and restarted with new randomly generated initial conditions.
+Roughly 10^{-4} of all encounters had to be restarted, with most occurring for higher mass ratios in which resonant encounters (encounters that have more than one close approach and are not simple fly-bys) are more common.
+It is an unfortunate reality of simulations such as ours that the integration of some small sample of encounters will require a longer time than is practical.
+We tested the effect of our arbitrary limit by extending the allowed integration time by a factor of 10^2 for 100 sequences for $m_0 = 100$ and $1000 M{\odot}$.
+There were no statistically significant differences.
+In particular, the average time per sequence, average final semimajor axis, and average final eccentricity all differed by less than 2%.
 In half of our simulations, we evolve the binary's orbit due to gravitational wave emission after each encounter.
 Since a binary in a cluster spends most of its time and emits most of its gravitational radiation while waiting for an encounter rather than during an interaction, we only include gravitational radiation between encounters.
 To isolate this effect, we run simulations both with and without gravitational radiation.
-We include gravitational radiation by utilizing orbit-averaged expressions for the change in semimajor axis a and eccentricity e with respect to time (Peters 1964):
+We include gravitational radiation by utilizing orbitaveraged expressions for the change in semimajor axis a and eccentricity e with respect to time (Peters 1964):